 Congressionally Directed Medical Research Programs -- Kidney Cancer Research Program -- Early-Career Investigator Award

-The KCRP Academy of Kidney Cancer Investigators Award mechanisms, which are being offered for the first time in FY19, support a unique, interactive virtual academy providing intensive mentoring, national networking, collaborations, and a peer group for junior faculty emerging as potential leaders of kidney cancer investigation.
+The KCRP Academy of Kidney Cancer Investigators Awards support a unique, interactive virtual academy providing intensive mentoring, national networking, collaborations, and a peer group for junior faculty emerging as potential leaders of kidney cancer research.
 The overarching goal of the Academy of Kidney Cancer Investigators (AKCI) is to develop successful, highly productive kidney cancer researchers in a collaborative research and career development environment.

-The AKCI will be a virtual career development and research training platform that will consist of Early-Career Investigator (ECI)/Designated Mentor pairs from different institutions, and an Academy Dean.
-The KCRP AKCIECIA is not a traditional career development award; the ECI is expected to participate in monthly webinars and annual workshops and to communicate and collaborate with other members of the Academy (other ECIs, Mentors, Dean) as well as with the advocacy community.
+The AKCI is a virtual career development and research training platform that consists of EarlyCareer Investigator (ECI)/Designated Mentor pairs from different institutions, and an Academy Dean.
+The KCRP AKCIECIA is not a traditional career development award; the ECI is expected to participate in monthly webinars and annual workshops and to communicate and collaborate with other members of the Academy (other ECIs, Mentors, Dean) as well as with the kidney cancer advocacy community.

-This FY19 Program Announcement is soliciting ECIs and Designated Mentors to join the inaugural class for the Academy.
+This FY20 Program Announcement is soliciting ECIs and Designated Mentors to join the newly established Academy.
 This award mechanism enables the ECI (the investigator named as the Principal Investigator [PI] on the application) to pursue a kidney cancer project that may be basic, translational, and/or clinical research.
 The Designated Mentor is not required to be at the same institution as the ECI.

-The anticipated direct costs budgeted for the entire period of performance for an FY19 KCRP AKCIECIA will not exceed $725,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY20 AKCIECIA will not exceed $725,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.